Get News & Updates Directly To Your Inbox

-Independently contracted, board-certified MDLIVE doctors offer consultations 24 hours a day, seven days a week, via mobile app, online video or phone.1 You may receive treatment for many non-emergency medical conditions from a setting that’s convenient for you at home or on the go.
+Board-certified MDLIVE doctors offer consultations 24 hours a day, seven days a week, via mobile app, online video or phone.* You may receive treatment for many non-emergency medical conditions from a setting that’s convenient for you at home or on the go.

-Seeing a doctor through your computer or phone might not be your thing.
-But, you may have the choice of that in-home visit feeling in this growing digital world!
-And, hey, it’s a good option if you can’t get to your doctor’s office.
+Seeing a doctor through your computer or phone might not be your thing, but it’s a good option if you can’t get to your doctor’s office.

 Find out if your coverage includes Virtual Visits, powered by MDLIVE, by logging into Blue Access for MembersSM (BAMSM).

 Hello my name is Tirso Beltran and I have been experiencing symptoms from COVID for a full seven days and really not showing any relief I’m in Indianapolis on lock down in a hotel since I travel to work just looking to talk with some health care professionals any help would be greatly appreciated